TheProfitPilgrim/mf_research_reports/reports/Report mf_category_analysis.md

 The variables that are interesting are : Fund Size, Performance, AUM, Volatility

-1. **Fund Size vs Performance** : *Across all the selections* (the data used for plotting is combined one with all 12) + *Across all the time periods of return like 3m, 1y* (all 6 graphs below) : There is a clear trend :
+1. **Portfolio Size vs Performance** : *Across all the selections* (the data used for plotting is combined one with all 12) + *Across all the time periods of return like 3m, 1y* (all 6 graphs below) : There is a clear trend :

 | ![Graph](https://raw.githubusercontent.com/TheProfitPilgrim/mf_research_reports/main/reports/report_media/Picture42.png) | ![Graph](https://raw.githubusercontent.com/TheProfitPilgrim/mf_research_reports/main/reports/report_media/Picture43.png) |
 |-----------------------|-----------------------|